AndrewMC1994/Three-Ideas/three-ideas.md

 I've always wanted to work with 3D printing and my final year project seems like a great opportunity.

-I think an interesting approach would be creating a 3D figurine for each subject that relates to Interaction Design for example web design, graphic design, photography, animation etc.. these figures would also have there own custom box designs similar to funko pop figurines.
-The figures are intended to introduce children and young teenagers into the world of interaction design, essentially trying to engage there interest in these subjects at a young age.
+I think an interesting approach would be creating a 3D figurine for each subject that relates to Interaction Design for example web design, graphic design, photography, animation etc.. these figures would also have there own custom box designs similar to [funko pop figurines.](https://popvinylfaq.com/wp-content/uploads/2017/06/Custom-pop-box.jpg) The figures are intended to introduce children and young teenagers into the world of interaction design, essentially trying to engage there interest in these subjects at a young age.

 I think it would also be beneficial to have a companion app or website though this would entirely depend on how long it would take to get the models designed and printed, this requires further research.

 I intend to keep the designs fairly simple in shape as this means they would be cheaper and easier to produce, I think I can have some articulation by designing certain parts sepertely and printing them individually.
-I've look at some models on Behance that where created using 3D printing, I espeicially like this one by [Alejandro Giraldo.](https://www.behance.net/gallery/26953933/The-Captain-3D-printed-Toy)
+I've look at some models on Behance that where created using 3D printing, I especially like this one by [Alejandro Giraldo.](https://www.behance.net/gallery/26953933/The-Captain-3D-printed-Toy)

-This project will give me an opportunity to learn about designing a 3D model with printing in mind, I will also get to imrpove my knowledge in programs such as Illustrator and possibly Blender/Maya.
+This project will give me an opportunity to learn about designing a 3D model for print, I will also get to improve my knowledge in programs such as Illustrator and possibly Blender/Maya.

 ### Pros